MickyMori/Lab_assignment_1/README.md

-Experimental Robotics Laboratory - First Assignment
+Experimental Robotics Laboratory 🤖
 ======================================
 Aruco Marker Robot Navigation
 ======================================

-Project Description
+Project Description 📎
 -------------------------

 This project involves controlling a robot's movement based on the detection and interaction with Aruco markers in its environment.
 The robot navigates through a predefined sequence of markers until it reaches the end.
-The implementation is done in `ROS Noetic`, both in simulation using the Gazebo environment and with an implementation on the real robot ([ROSbot](https://husarion.com/)).
+The implementation is done in `ROS Noetic`, both in simulation using the Gazebo environment and with an implementation on the real robot ([ROSbot](https://husarion.com/manuals/rosbot/)).

 The IDs of the markers have specific meanings: